spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/facet-filter-overview-and-configuration.md

 A facet search is executed using the category facet with the provided category node as a parameter.

-## Configuring facet filters
+## Configure facet filters

-As mentioned above, the category facet is a special case and needs to be handled this way because a call needs to be made to Redis to retrieve the category node ID when a category detail page is requested.
+The category facet is a special case and needs to be handled this way because a call needs to be made to Redis to retrieve the category node ID when a category detail page is requested.

 Other than that, the `CatalogClient` operation can handle requests that contain other facet filters.